scale100xu/min-stable-diffusion/README.md

 # Stable Diffusion in pytorch

-A single file of Stable Diffusion
+A single file of Stable Diffusion. it is simple, easy reader

 The weights were ported from the original implementation.